-“Well he kept pulling on me, then took off his clothes and wanted to have sex.
+“Well he kept pulling on me, then started taking off his clothes and wanted to have sex.
 It was gross.
-Anyway I kicked him and ran out of there.
+Anyway, I kicked him and ran out of there.
 I hope I didn’t mess anything up on the film.”

 “Oh my god no. What a cunt.”
 This was Mick.

 “You want to come down with us for a drink?”

 “No. I need to get up early.
 Sorry, I didn’t mean to slow your night down.”

 “No worries.
 We’ll take care of it.
 Get some rest.”

 “Thanks.”
 I smiled and all I could think about was how awful my outfit was; a cheap black skirt, a white T-shirt and a cardigan.
 A smarter girl would know how to dress, have drinks with two rock stars and grow up!
 But I was scared.
 I wanted to crawl into bed and watch French TV.

 “Don’t worry about it.
 Chin up.
 I’ll deal with it.”
 Keith said.

 I took a quick shower and tried to scrape that freak off of me then wondered if he'd even acknowledge or remember any of this.